 OK, which stood for ‘oll korrect’ (all correct), might have been OW, which stood for ‘oll wright.’

-Such elaborate comic abbreviations began to appear in newspapers, notes Michael West in Transcendental Wordplay: America's Romantic Punsters and the Search for the Language of Nature.
+Such elaborate comic abbreviations began to appear in newspapers, notes Michael West.
+In Transcendental Wordplay: America's Romantic Punsters and the Search for the Language of Nature, he wrote,

 Newspaper columns were suddenly sprinkled with mysterious acronyms that other editors and the public had to demonstrate their cleverness by figuring out.

 He found that a group of funsters who called themselves the Anti-Bell Ringing Society made ample use of ‘oll korrect.’
 The Anti-Bell Ringing Society belonged to another 19th century fad – clubs devoted to inside jokes.
 Jokesters, for example, formed the Association of Bankrupt Insurance Companies, the Mammoth Cod Association and the Flouring Committee.